rankutah/blog/sites/rank-utah/content/spotlights/free-movie-night-in-south-jordan-ut-zip-up-some-fun.md

 RSVP Today!
 Field Seating for You + up to 5 Friends

-Thursday, July 17, 2025 | Field opens 7:30 PM | Movie starts 8:30 PM MDT
+Field opens 7:30 PM | Movie starts 8:30 PM MDT

-The Ballpark at America First Square | 11111 Ballpark Drive, South Jordan, UT

 ### Why You Can't Miss It